danny-baker/deploy-beast-datascience-vm/README.md

 - Google Colab
 - Azure Notebooks (quite similar to this and have a free/paid tier for VMs.
 You don't have FULL access to your vm though)
 <<MORE>>

+### Why virtual machines?
+1. Scalability and choice: access hundreds of cores and thousands of GBs of RAM.
+2. Pay for just what you use (billed per second)
+3. Insane internet speed (I've clocked 1,540 MBit/second download speed with a typical 4 core VM)

 ### Making sense of VM Machine Types in Azure
 I think most heavy weight data science applications require high in-memory processing, and parallel core processing either with CPU or GPU.
 As a result I think the VM types of most interest are D/E/N Series.
 The D/E series get you a solid non-GPU setup for example, an 'E16as_v4' will get you 16 x 2.35Ghz cores, 128GiB RAM and 256GB of temporary SSD storage for about $1USD/hr.
 Not bad if you just need to run it for 6 hours to finish an experiment.